You may wish to see an introductory page to this section with a map first.

 Views of the Castle

-Antep (as the town was called then) was occupied by British troops which were then replaced by the French: the military presence of the two European powers in the region was rather limited; in Antep the French decided to rely on the Armenian community of the town to complement their troops and administration; this decision was resented by the Muslim population; there were killings, arrests and a general insurrection which forced the French out of town.
+Antep was occupied by British troops which were then replaced by the French: the military presence of the two European powers in the region was rather limited; in Antep the French decided to rely on the Armenian community of the town to complement their troops and administration; this decision was resented by the Muslim Turkish-speaking population; there were killings, arrests and a general insurrection which forced the French out of town.
 Antep was besieged and eventually occupied again by the French.

 (left) Kurtulus (Liberation) Camii; (right) Kendirli Kilisesi